rdejana/PubSub/README.md

 # PubSub

+This example simulates an edge to cloud MQTT example.

 ## Install MQTT Client libraries
 `pip3 install paho-mqtt`

+## Install Mosquitto client
+This depends on your OS.

+For Ubuntu: `sudo apt install -y mosquitto-clients`

+For macOS `brew install mosquitto`

 ## Build MQTT image
 Change to the broker directory and run the following command to build mqtt image: